 Skin cancer is not the only skin damage that the sun causes.
 Age spots, uneven pigmentation, and increased wrinkling are other impacts of excessive sun exposure.
-At Knight Dermatology Institute in Lake Mary and Orlando, Florida, the dermatological team offers a variety of treatments to remove age spots and hyperpigmentation.
+At Knight Dermatology Institute in Lake Mary, Winter Park, Melbourne, and Orlando, Florida, the dermatological team offers a variety of treatments to remove age spots and hyperpigmentation.
 Call one of the office locations or book an appointment using the online tool to learn more about how to fade some of the long-term effects of the sun.

 Age spots really occur due to sun exposure, not aging.
 These brown spots, known as lentigos, develop due to collections of melanin, the skin’s pigment.
 With sun exposure, your skin produces more melanin.

 Freckles are another common form of hyperpigmentation and are aggravated by frequent sun exposure.
 Melasma, which are patches of darkened skin that may look brown or gray, can be made worse with sun exposure.